intel/kubevirt-gfx-sriov/docs/deploy-windows-vm.md

 8. At this point, you have the option to enable remote desktop service on the VM to allow remote client to access the VM using RDP connection.
 To enable remote desktop service on the VM, go to *Settings -> Remote desktop settings -> turn **On** Enable Remote Desktop*

-   On the host, run command below to get the EXTERNAL-IP address of the RDP service for the VM
+   On the host, run the command below to get the EXTERNAL-IP address of the RDP service for the VM

    ```sh
    kubectl get svc